thangarajarvind/Red-Blue-Nim/readme.txt

 HOW TO RUN THE CODE:

-As given in the assignment instruction, it can be run from terminal, and as stated above, red_blue_nim_no_depth.py accepts 3 arguments and red_blue_nim.py accepts 4 arguments(as it works on depth limited search)
+As stated above, red_blue_nim_no_depth.py accepts 3 arguments and red_blue_nim.py accepts 4 arguments(as it works on depth limited search)
-Also, as per instruction, if player is not defined in either of the code, it would set as computer as the first player by default.
+If player is not defined in either of the code, it would set as computer as the first player by default.